outde-xyz/website/content/Discussions/2020-04-24_graf_regularregex.md

 If you're curious, here's how you read that regex:[^1]

-[^1]: Alright, strictly speaking the second part isn't a regular expression because it uses backreferences, which require unbounded copying.
-But it would be trivial to specify a finite-state transducer for this rewriting step.
-And actually, the existence of extended regular expressions is an interesting point in its own right: Even though every standard regex can be converted to an equivalent deterministic finite-state automaton, most regex implementations actually use a context-free parsing mechanism, and once you have that, backreferences and a lot are an easy addition.
+[^1]: The second part isn't a regular expression in the original sense of formal language theory because it uses backreferences, which require unbounded copying and simply aren't regular.
+For the specific rewriting step I'm doing there, it would be trivial to specify a finite-state transducer, though.
+And the existence of backreferences is an interesting point in its own right: Even though every regex (in the formal language theory sense) can be converted to an equivalent deterministic finite-state automaton, most regex implementations actually use a context-free parsing mechanism --- and once you have that, backreferences are an easy addition.
 Sometimes, a powerful thing can be more efficient than a very restricted thing.

 1. `s`: substitute
 1. `/`: argument separator
 1. `\*\*`: match \*\*
-1. `\(`: start matching group 1; to be used with backreferences
+1. `\(`: start matching group 1
 1. `[^*]*`: match any string of 0 or more characters that are not \*
 1. `\)`: close matching group 1
 1. `\*\*`: match \*\*
 1. `/`: argument separator
 1. `<b>`: insert \<b\>
-1. `\1`: insert the content of the first matching group
+1. `\1`: insert the content of matching group 1
 1. `<\/b>`: insert \</b\>
 1. `/`: argument separator
 1. `g`: do a global replace